+Mortgage insurance and homeowners insurance are two completely different forms of financial protection designed to protect two different things.
 Homeowners insurance covers your home, personal property, and legal expenses if your home is damaged, burglarized, or you’re held liable for an accident.
 Private mortgage insurance (PMI) is designed to protect your mortgage lender in the event that you fail to make your mortgage payments.

 Covers your home, personal property, and liability if your home is damaged, burglarized, or you’re held liable for an injury or property damage

 Required if you take out a loan and your down payment is less that 20% of the purchase price

 Only if you pay your premiums through an escrow account

 Another important difference between the two is that you don’t have a say in who your mortgage insurance provider will be — that’s up to your lender.
 With homeowners insurance, the borrower shops around and buys the policy.